 Madison Fellowships are awarded to students with strong interest in public school (secondary) teaching who hope to attend a suitable master’s program for such preparation.
 The federally funded program lists preferences by subject of master’s degrees, the program funds for up to two years.
 The aim of the program is to foster greater understanding of the U.S. Constitution, its purpose and its interpretation in contemporary society.
 At least one Madison Fellow is chosen from each state (based upon residency).
 No institutional nomination is required, but potential applicants are encouraged to consult with the Director of Wake Forest Scholars.
 Madison deadline: early March.

 A two-year program intended to help Japanese nationals obtaining Ph.D. degrees in macroeconomics and preparing them to work as economists at the International Monetary Fund (IMF).
 JISP covers all reasonable expenses for two years of graduate study.
 Deadline: January 31st.

 The Kosciuszko Foundation Tuition Scholarships

 Requirement: Polish Ancestry, or academic interest in Polish studies

 The Kosciuszko Foundation encourages graduate study that may include a year in a Polish graduate institution.
 Past recipients have earned one-year Masters degrees at the Center for European Studies at Jagiellonian University-Krakow or at one of several medical and health-related sites.
 Financial need is not a determining factor but is taken into consideration.
 A slight preference is given to students of Polish descent.
 The program may also provide for one year of support at the student’s home domestic graduate school.
 No institutional nomination is required, but potential applicants are encouraged to consult with the Director of Wake Forest Scholars.
-Deadline: Varies, there are 2 opportunities through the foundation.
+Deadlines vary.

 George J. Mitchell Scholarship – For graduate study in Ireland